 Ian is a former senior police officer who has undertaken the roles of Source Handler, Controller and Authorising Officer.
 He was previously the head of the National CT HUMINT Unit at National Counter-Terrorism Policing Headquarters.
 During a thirty-two-year policing career he has been responsible for the development of specialist intelligence in several operational arenas including serious crime, prisons, local community, public order events, domestic extremism and counter-terrorism.

 He was an adviser to the UK Government’s Home Office on the review of the Regulation of Investigatory Powers Act 2000, the primary legal provision for covert policing in the UK.
 He was instrumental in the 2012 review and development of the UK National Intelligence Model and associated practices and had previously edited the College of Policing’s Authorised Professional Practice on Intelligence Management.
 His doctorate focuses on UK information sharing pathologies and law enforcement intelligence failures between 2004 and 2013.
 He has designed bespoke intelligence related courses, delivering these in South East Asia, Australia, the USA and Central America.
-He is aiding the International Institute for Justice & the Rule of Law (www.theiij.org) to promulgate and implement Global Counter-Terrorism Forum Good Practices across North and West Africa, the Middle East and Caribbean.(www.thegctf.org)
+He is aiding the International Institute for Justice & the Rule of Law (www.theiij.org) to promulgate and implement Global Counter-Terrorism Forum Good Practices across North and West Africa, the Middle East and Caribbean.(www.thegctf.org) He has also recently advised on intelligence for the Organisation for Security and Cooperation in Europe (OSCE) as part of their Intelligence Led Policing programme.

 His current research projects include the examination of intelligence elicitation techniques in a HUMINT context, the recruitment and motivation of informants, the study of effective front line intelligence collection practices, the use of juvenile informants and various operational areas relevant to the use of covert human intelligence sources.